DavidMercier/PopIn/doc/models.rst

 `reducedValue.m <https://github.com/DavidMercier/PopIn/blob/master/matlab_code/elastic_contact/reducedValue.m>`_.

 .. figure:: ./_pictures/popin_mechanisms_1.png
+   :name: popin_mechanisms_1
    :scale: 30 %
    :align: center

-   *Figure 2 : Schematics cross section of deformation profile of an elastic-plastic substrate under indentation :
+   *Schematics cross section of deformation profile of an elastic-plastic substrate under indentation :
    1) elastic deformation, 2) elastoplastic deformation (nucleation of dislocation) and 3) transfer of dislocations across a grain boundary.*

 .. figure:: ./_pictures/load-disp_curve_two_popin_Hertzian_fit.png
+   :name: load_disp_curve_two_popin_Hertzian_fit
    :scale: 60 %
    :align: center

-   *Figure 3 : Schematic of indentation load-displacement curve with two pop-in events (the 1st for the nucleation of dislocation and the 2nd for the strain transfer across a grain boundary).*
+   *Schematic of indentation load-displacement curve with two pop-in events (the 1st for the nucleation of dislocation and the 2nd for the strain transfer across a grain boundary).*

 The elastic-plastic transition is often studied statistically as a function of temperature :math:`T` and indentation rate :math:`F(t)`.
 Schuh C.A. et al. observed a good consistency between experimental results and a thermally activated mechanism of incipient plasticity